 Chemoprophylaxis is given to close contacts as soon as the infected child has been identified.
 Ideally, it is given within 24 hours.

-Drugs for chemoprophylaxis include rifampin, ceftriaxone, and ciprofloxacin and are given depending on the age of the close contact.
+Drugs for chemoprophylaxis include rifampin, ceftriaxone, and ciprofloxacin and are selected depending on the age of the close contact.

 Some children older than 6 weeks may be given corticosteroids (such as dexamethasone) by vein to help reduce the risk of hearing loss.